 ATTENTION: Grant-funded Researchers, Depositors, and Potential Depositors:

-Many granting agencies, like NSF, NEH, NIH, IMLS, etc., now require researchers to submit a DMP as part of their grant proposal application.
+Many granting agencies, like NSF, NEH, ELF, ELDP, NIH, IMLS, etc., now require researchers to submit a DMP as part of their grant proposal application.
 Researchers might find the information found at the following links useful for creating a DMP:

 - There is a concise article about data management plans on Wikipedia that includes links to other websites.